-This frigid weather has me obsessed with soups lately.
+This frigid weather has me obsessed with soups!
 I just can’t seem to get enough of warm drinks and foods after coming in from the bitter cold.
-This spinach cauliflower soup is the perfect light option to serve as an appetizer, to accompany a sandwich for lunch, or in a larger portion as a main course with a side salad and some crusty bread.
-And when I say this soup is light, I mean it.
-With only 50 calories for a 1.5 cup serving, this spinach cauliflower soup will leave you satisfied without packing on the pounds that seem to come with most winter recipes.
-Yes, that is not a typo – it really just has 50 calories.
-Convinced you need to try it yet?
-No?
-Well let me go on then.
+This spinach cauliflower soup is the perfect light option to serve as an appetizer, to accompany a sandwich for lunch, or in a larger portion as a main course with a hearty salad and some crusty bread.

 Ingredients